|

 describing the link layer implemented by the interface (if any) is accessed

-if_addr structure.
-(Some trivial interfaces do not
+by the if_addr structure.
+(Some trivial interfaces do

-provide any link layer addresses; this structure, while still present,
+not provide any link layer addresses; this structure, while still present,

 serves only to identify the interface name and index.)